Hallelujah78/crossword-app/NOTES.md

   }

   if(candidate answers has answers in it){
-    pick a random word from the candidate answers and set the clue.answer;
+    pick a random word from the candidate answers and set the clue.solution;
-    for(each clue that intersects with our clue.answer){
+    for(each clue that intersects with our clue.solution){
       get the Clue instance that matches the ID of the object in clue.intersection;
       update the shared letter in the answers of each intersecting clue; }